microsoft/Windows-driver-samples/general/toaster/toastDrv/README.md

 The computer where you install the driver is called the *target computer* or the *test computer*.
 Typically this is a separate computer from where you develop and build the driver package.
 The computer where you develop and build the driver is called the *host computer*.

 The process of moving the driver package to the target computer and installing the driver is called *deploying the driver*.
 You can deploy components of the Toaster Sample automatically or manually.
-Here, we install the wdfsimple driver on the target computer.
+Here, we install the wdf_simple driver on the target computer.

 ### Specifying which projects to deploy